inercia/cluster-providers/docs/variables.md

 * `CLUSTER_SIZE`: (see the input environment variables)
 * `CLUSTER_MACHINE`: (see the input environment variables)
 * `CLUSTER_REGION`: (see the input environment variables)
+* `CLUSTER_API_ADDRS`: an (optional) list of API server addresses.
+This list if not provided by all the cluster providers.
+The list contains all the possible addresses where the API server can be located.
+It is responsability of the caller to check which ones are reachable.

 In some environments you can get: